- Who We Are

 In 1946, the Washington, D.C.
-Association of Attendance Officers organized AFT Local 867, a unique integrated organization in a segregated city, which some believe served as an early model
+Association of Attendance Officers organized AFT Local 867.
+Some believe that this unique organization, which was integrated in a segregated city, served as an early model

 members went on strike on September 19, 1972 to protest the lack of funding and personnel.
-As a result, when the strike ended on October 2, DC Public Schools hired 182 new teachers, repaired crumbling buildings, and increased funding to buy more textbooks and supplies for students.
+As a result, when the strike ended on October 2, D.C.
+Public Schools hired 182 new teachers, repaired crumbling buildings, and increased funding to buy more textbooks and supplies for students.

-Despite being fined for mobilizing the strike, WTU arranged to have the $50,000 fee to be used as scholarship fund for graduating seniors to attend college.
-The WTU still awards two $20,000 scholarships each
+Despite being fined for mobilizing the strike, WTU arranged for the $50,000 striking penalty to be used as a scholarship fund for graduating seniors to attend college.
+WTU still awards $20,000 scholarships each

 year to four students who plan to pursue careers in teaching.